Guide

 Monitoring Your Recommendation Presence

 You can't optimize what you can't measure.
-Research shows that only 30% of brands remain visible in back-to-back AI responses — meaning your recommendation status is volatile and needs continuous tracking.
+AI recommendation status is volatile (responses to the same prompt can change daily), meaning your recommendation presence needs continuous tracking.

 Effective monitoring requires checking multiple AI engines with the specific prompts your buyers use.
 “Best project management tool” and “best project management tool for remote teams under $50/month” can produce completely different recommendations.